 The response to Father Ed: The Story of Bill W.'s Spiritual Sponsor, my biography of Alcoholics Anonymous co-founder Bill Wilson's dear friend and advisor Father Edward Dowling, SJ, has been overwhelming, and I couldn't be more grateful.
 As I write, Father Ed is in its second printing and has won a 2023 Christopher Award as a work that "affirms the highest values of the human spirit."

-On my Twitter account @dawnofmercy, I share each media mention of Father Ed as it happens.
-Because I've been blessed to see so much attention given to the book, it is difficult to create a new blog entry each time something new comes out.
-So I've decided to create a running list of Father Ed media mentions here on The Dawn Patrol and update it each time another one appears.
-I'll change the date of this entry to keep it uppermost or near-uppermost as I add to it.
-If you notice anything missing from this list, please drop me a line (see my email at the bottom of my Bio page) to let me know.
+I've decided to create a running list of Father Ed media mentions here on The Dawn Patrol and update it each time another one appears.
+The date of this entry will change as I update it, so that it may remain uppermost or near-uppermost.
+I realize there are surely some items missing from this list; if you notice an omission, please drop me a line (see my email at the bottom of my Bio page).

 Matt Kappadakunnel reviewed Father Ed for US Catholic: "Thanks to Goldstein, we meet a saint who teaches us that God can transform our weaknesses to transmit grace."